Denise And Michael Kellen Foundation Inc

 Getting on Their Radar

 Board Service and Leadership Involvement: Denise Kellen serves on multiple boards including the Melanoma Research Alliance, Weill-Cornell Medicine, Wellesley College, and Rockefeller University.
-Organizations where trustees hold leadership positions appear more likely to receive support.
+Organisations where trustees hold leadership positions appear more likely to receive support.

 Wellesley College Network: As a Wellesley alumna, Denise maintains strong ties to her alma mater.
-The foundation has endowed multiple named professorships at Wellesley, including the "Michael and Denise Kellen '68 Associate Professor of Africana Studies" and chairs in sciences and health sciences.
+The foundation has endowed multiple named professorships at Wellesley, including the "Michael and Denise Kellen '68 Chair in the Sciences," the "Denise Kellen '68 Chair in the Health Sciences," and the "Michael and Denise Kellen '68 Associate Professor of Africana Studies."

 Rockefeller University Collaboration: The foundation supplements the Anna-Maria and Stephen Kellen Foundation's major gifts to Rockefeller University, particularly the Women's Entrepreneurship Fund.